bschwand/filament_winder/README.md

 ## Limitations

- - does not generate a preamble or speed/feed rates at this time, only path segments.
+ - does not generate a preamble at this time, only path segments with proper feedrate.
  - currently only generates path for one layer.
 Since each layer has a thickness altering the mandrel diameter, it is recommended to create a path for each layer with appropriate tow count, pattern and skip, then concatenate them.